Home / Academy / Funding & Investment / What Is a Convertible Note?

 What Is a Convertible Note?

-A convertible note is a short-term debt instrument that converts to equity at a future funding round.
-Widely used for early-stage bridge funding.
+A convertible note is a short-term loan that converts into equity at a future funding round.
+Learn the mechanics, terms, and when to use one.

 Key Takeaways

-• A convertible note is debt that converts to equity at the next priced round
+• A convertible note is debt that automatically converts into equity when the company raises a qualifying round of funding.

 Related Articles